Pascal-So/peg-solitaire/report/paper.typ

 Bloom filters provide us with a trade-off parameter that we can tune.
-If we make the bloom filter more accurate, we waste less time during tree search, but this increases the storage size of the bloom filter, meaning that we have to download and store more data to the users's device.
+If we make the bloom filter more accurate, we waste less time during tree search, but this increases the storage size of the bloom filter, meaning that we have to download and store more data to the user's device.

 To construct a bloom filter, we run a tree search backwards from the end position, which lets us enumerate all solvable positions.
 These are then added to the filter.
 This computation can be done once offline, so the runtime of this